zvxzdx/runeforge-wiki-ru/faq.md

 - Issues regarding modding software we use

-## Can i get a paid skin through custom skins?
+## Can I get a paid skin through custom skins?
 > No. We do not support skin hacking and never will.
 {.is-info}